Office relocation announcement

 The reasons why it’s essential to make a moving office announcement

-Office relocation has many facets and announcing an office move can sometimes be given less attention than it deserves when you’re dealing with the logistical nuts and bolts.
+Office removals has many facets and announcing an office move can sometimes be given less attention than it deserves when you’re dealing with the logistical nuts and bolts.
 However, regardless of if you’re a business that employs a hundred people or thousands, moving office is not something you can leave at a casual water cooler announcement.

 It has massive implications for your employees – travel, location, parking, facilities, even moving house – and to successfully relocate an office they need to be involved in that process from the start.

 It is also essential that clients have time to get used to an office move if you’re a customer-facing business.
 Even if you’re not, they need to know where you are and how they can contact you for the sake of business continuity and minimal disruption to daily operations.

 Announcing the change also informs the timeline to which your office move is working and can help ensure the process happens in an orderly manner.